tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

 # Using Fixtures

-To introduce the idea of fixtures, we'll write a test that requires that we have a `Song` object, which stores the data necessary for downloading and setting the ID3 tags of the output mp3 file.
-Therefore, it's understandable that a similar `Song` object may be necessary to test multiple functionalities of the program.
-That's where fixtures come in.
+To introduce the idea of fixtures, we&rsquo;ll write a test that requires that we have a `Song` object, which stores the data necessary for downloading and setting the ID3 tags of the output mp3 file.
+Therefore, it&rsquo;s understandable that a similar `Song` object may be necessary to test multiple functionalities of the program.
+That&rsquo;s where fixtures come in.

 ```python
 @pytest.fixture